Javascript is not enabled.

 Getty Images

-Keeping people with dementia safe and avoiding visits to the hospital are among the goals of GUIDE (Guiding an Improved Dementia Experience), a pilot program launched last July by the Centers for Medicare & Medicaid Services.
-Of 390 programs that CMS approved for GUIDE, 96 were already operating; they began the pilot in July 2024.
-Today, 93 of those are still operating.
-They include large academic medical centers, hospital health systems, small group practices, community-based organizations and hospice agencies.
+Keeping people with dementia safe and avoiding visits to the hospital are among the goals of GUIDE (Guiding an Improved Dementia Experience), an eight-year pilot program launched in July 2024 by the Centers for Medicare & Medicaid Services (CMS).
+It expanded to more centers in July of this year.

-“Even a day center … becomes very cost prohibitive,” she says.
+“Even a day center … becomes very cost-prohibitive,” she says.
 “A couple of years ago, he was going to a day center two days a week.
-That was the minimum and it was like $85 a day.”
+That was the minimum, and it was like $85 a day.”

 Help for caregivers